microsoft/vscode-wiki/Issue-Tracking.md

 Please ask general questions about VS Code on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.
 The VS Code team and Community will answer questions there.
 ```
 - If an issue needs more info the `needs more info` label is assigned and the author is asked for more information in a comment.
-The issue is not assigned to the `Backlog`.
-If there is no additional information provided after 3 days the issue is closed with a comment to reopen it with more information.
+The issue is assigned to the `Backlog` and a team member to track it.
 - If the issue is a bug, add the `bug` label and assign it to a person
 - If the issue is a feature request, add the label `feature request` and @mention if someone from the team should be aware of the issue
 - If needed edit the title to improve it